 This section evaluates the potential cumulative impacts to ecosystem resources from the action alternatives.
-None of the action alternatives would impact threatened or endangered species, or areas known to have sensitive plant species.
+None of the action alternatives would impact threatened or endangered species.
 More information about the ecosystem resources and the direct and indirect impacts from the action alternatives is provided in Chapter 13, Ecosystem Resources.
 The geographic scope of the analysis is Little Cottonwood Canyon but includes a discussion of the greater central Wasatch Mountains since past changes in the central Wasatch Mountains influence Little Cottonwood Canyon.
 The timeframe for the analysis is the early 1900s to 2050.